Chancellor Richard A. Carranza

-Edie Sharp is Chancellor Richard Carranza’s Chief of Staff, responsible for overseeing and coordinating all of his activities.
+Edie Sharp is Chancellor Richard Carranza’s Chief of Staff.
+In that role, Edie manages day-to-day operations within the Chancellor’s executive office, developing and implementing the goals and objectives of the DOE while serving as a key policy advisor to the Chancellor.
+Edie is also chief liaison to City Hall.
 Edie previously served as Deputy Chief of Staff to former Chancellor Carmen Fariña.
 Before joining the DOE in 2016, Edie was a Senior Policy Advisor to First Deputy Mayor Anthony Shorris, focusing on the Department of Education, the Office of Labor Relations, and the City University of New York.
 Before that, she was a Special Assistant to Mayor Bill de Blasio and a Senior Policy Associate in the Office of the Public Advocate.
 Edie has also worked as a field researcher in Uganda, where she partnered with community leaders to support the development of local affordable housing.

 First Deputy Chancellor, Cheryl Watson-Harris